sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 > IMPORTANT: RBAC must be enabled for the monitoring stack to be working properly.

-### Non-privileged monitoring
+### Remove RBACs

-If RBAC is not enabled in your cluster, you can replace the monitoring component with the non-privileged Sourcegraph monitoring component that has all RBAC resources removed:
+If RBAC is not enabled in your cluster and you do not want to use the  [monitoring component](#monitoring-stack) with RBAC resources, you can remove it by using the [non-privileged monitoring component](#remove-rbacs) instead.
+This will remove all the services that have RBAC resources from the monitoring stack.

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml